EI-CoreBioinformatics/mikado/docs/Usage/Configure.rst

 * canonical: this voice specifies the splice site donors and acceptors that are considered canonical for the species.
 By default, Mikado uses the canonical splice site (GT/AG) and the two semi-canonical pairs (GC/AG and AT/AC).
 Type: Array of two-element arrays, composed by two-letter strings.
 * keep_redundant: if set to false (default), Mikado will only keep one copy of transcripts that are completely identical.
 * lenient: boolean value.
 If set to *false*, transcripts that either only have non-canonical splice sites or have a mixture of canonical junctions on *both* strands will be **removed** from the output.
 Otherwise, they will left in, be properly tagged.
-* minimum_length: minimum length of the transcripts to be kept.
+* minimum_cdna_length: minimum length of the transcripts to be kept.
+* max_intron_length: Transcripts with introns greater than this will be **discarded**.
+The default is one million base pairs (effectively disabling the option).
 * procs: number of processors to be used.
 * strand_specific: boolean.
 If set to *true*, **all** input assemblies will be treated as strand-specific, therefore keeping the strand of monoexonic fragments as it was.
 Multiexonic transcripts will not have their strand reversed even if doing that would mean making some or all non-canonical junctions canonical.
 * strip_cds: boolean.
 If set to *true*, the CDS features will be stripped off the input transcripts.
 This might be necessary for eg transcripts obtained through alignment with `GMAP <http://research-pub.gene.com/gmap/>`_ [GMAP]_.